-Next, you also have a choice from Supermarine Paints that can be used above or below the waterline and come in a few different styles.
-Revolution boat paint (a great option if rolling/brushing) or Mono Epoxy (durable and looks best sprayed) are the easiest to use and are best primed with the SuperMarine Etching Primer (SM 664D) for the primer.
-They are also available in your choice of sheen (satin or gloss).
+Next, you also have a choice of marine paints that can be used above or below the waterline and come in a few different styles.
+TS-100 Silicone Epoxy boat paint (a great option if rolling/brushing) for moderate water exposure and the manufacturer recommends the Etching Primer (TS 664D) for primer.
 Click on “view more” for the paint and use the specification/how to use tabs for detailed instructions, coverage and preparation on any of the product pages.
-The “work horse” is the Two Part Epoxy, most durable of the Supermarine choices with the top of the line selection is Ironside.
-The previous two paints are available in flat and semi gloss as well as satin and gloss, and perform better than a marine enamel and poly enamel, but with a little higher cost.
+The most durable of the Top Secret Coatings choices with the top of the line selection and the one recommended for long term water exposure is Supreme Urethane.

 The best performing and hardest application is either Awlgrip or Awlcraft 2000.
 These require a more technical application and require the use of proper primers, catalyst and thinners with each application.